RHEcosystemAppEng/sast-ai-workflow/deploy/README.md

 make all
 ```

-**Note:** If Tekton CLI (`tkn`) is not installed, the command completes infrastructure setup and shows the manual pipeline execution command.
+**Note:** This sets up the complete infrastructure including ArgoCD GitOps but does not execute the pipeline.
+To run the pipeline, use `make run` separately.

 #### 5.3.
 Run with Custom Parameters